toddamoda/pyyxellsfgffg/docs/source/references/model_groups/scene_generation_models.rst

 ===========================

 The models :ref:`scene_generation_save_detector` and :ref:`scene_generation_load_detector`
-can be used respectively to create and to store a :py:class:`~pyxel.detectors.Detector` to/from a file.
+to respectively create and store a :py:class:`~pyxel.detectors.Detector` to/from a file.

 These models can be used when you want to store or to inject a :py:class:`~pyxel.detectors.Detector` into the current :ref:`pipeline`.